Samantha White

 A Little About Me

 When I am not at work, you can often find me in my backyard, drinking coffee, working on my garden, or playing with my dog, Charlie.
-If I am not there than my husband and I have likely packed up the dog and gone camping.
+If I am not there, then my husband and I have likely packed up the dog and gone camping.
+I married my high-school sweetheart, and we are coming up on our 20th anniversary soon.

 What I Believe About Therapy